 Call tracking systems are a crucial part of a complete online and offline marketing campaign attribution system.
 Oftentimes, call tracking services and software serve as the adhesive that unites marketing efforts across all different planes.

 The modern marketing environment spans all devices, all mediums, and all moments in a potential buyer’s journey.
 A potential client can leave for work and encounter marketing and advertising in multiple ways: He might hear a radio ad in the car and then pass a branded billboard.
 He may then read a newspaper advertorial on the train.
 When he gets to work, he could have a product email in his inbox, and then later he may see an ad on social media while perusing his timelines.

 A comprehensive marketing plan includes all forms of advertising and extends across multiple touchpoints.
 Call tracking software offers the metrics link that’s often missing in tying all these ad campaigns and marketing ventures together.

 Attribution and data-driven marketing

 Attribution is the key to an effective marketing strategy.
-Tools like Google Analytics, Search Console, and AdWords offer reporting that gives marketers an idea of how individual campaigns are performing within that silo.
+Tools like Google Analytics, Search Console, and Google Ads (formerly AdWords) offer reporting that gives marketers an idea of how individual campaigns are performing within that silo.
 However, well-rounded attribution includes both online and offline channels.
 With a holistic attribution strategy, marketers and sales reps can learn what cross-channel campaigns and experiments are bringing in the most qualified leads.